idaholab/TMAP8/doc/content/verification_and_validation/ver-1d.md

 $c$ = dissolved gas atom fraction

 The discriminant for which regime is dominant is the ratio of $\zeta$ to c/$\rho$.
-If $\zeta$ $\gg$ c/$\rho$ then the effective diffusivity regime applies, and the permeation transient is identical to the standard diffusion transient but with the diffusivity replaced by an effective diffusivity
+If $\zeta$ $\gg$ c/$\rho$, then the effective diffusivity regime applies, and the permeation transient is identical to the standard diffusion transient, with the diffusivity replaced by an effective diffusivity

 \begin{equation}
 \label{eqn:Deff}